Andara WordPress theme documentation is a thorough documentation that explains how to customize the Andara theme.

 - Site Icon: The Site Icon is used as a browser and app icon for your site.
 Icons must be square, and at least 512px wide and tall.

-Header media is the default section that allows the upload of the video in the header.
+Header media in the Andara WordPress theme documentation is the default section that allows the upload of the video in the header.

 - Header Video: Upload your video in a .mp4 format and minimize its file size for the best results.